jeffreyluo98/UI-dining-menu/README.md

 # UIUC Dining bot

-This is a CS125 project created by Zhili Luo (zhilil2) and Zhengsan Chang (zc17).
+This is a CS125 project created by Zhili Luo (zhilil2).
 Based on Weather Webhook Fulfillment Sample by DialogFlow(api.ai)

 More info about Api.ai webhooks could be found here: